openjdk/jextract/doc/GUIDE.md

 ### Function Pointers

-If jextract finds a function pointer type in the header files it parses, it will generate a separate class for each of these.
-For instance, for a function pointer `typedef` like
+Jextract will generate a separate class for each function pointer type found in the header files it parses.
+For instance, for a function pointer `typedef` like this:
-this:

 ```c
 // mylib.h